John Singer Sargent: Critical assessment

 In 1986, Andy Warhol commented to Sargent scholar Trevor Fairbrother that Sargent "made everybody look glamorous.
 Taller.
 Thinner.
 But they all have mood, every one of them has a different mood."

-In a TIME magazine article from the 1980s, critic Robert Hughes praised Sargent as "the unrivaled recorder of male power and female beauty in a day that, like ours, paid excessive court to both."
+In a Time magazine article from the 1980s, critic Robert Hughes praised Sargent as "the unrivaled recorder of male power and female beauty in a day that, like ours, paid excessive court to both".

 Later life

-In 1922 Sargent co-founded New York City's Grand Central Art Galleries together with Edmund Greacen, Walter Leighton Clark, and others.
+In 1922, Sargent co-founded New York City's Grand Central Art Galleries together with Edmund Greacen, Walter Leighton Clark, and others.
 Sargent actively participated in the Grand Central Art Galleries and their academy, the Grand Central School of Art, until his death in 1925.
 The Galleries held a major retrospective exhibit of Sargent's work in 1924.
 He then returned to England, where he died at his Chelsea home on April 14, 1925, of heart disease.
-Sargent is interred in Brookwood Cemetery near Woking, Surrey.
+Sargent is interred in Brookwood Cemetery (Plot 35) near Woking, Surrey.

+Memorial exhibitions

-Memorial exhibitions of Sargent's work were held in Boston in 1925, at the Metropolitan Museum of Art in New York and at the Royal Academy and Tate Gallery in London in 1926.
+Memorial exhibitions of Sargent's work were held in Boston in 1925, at the Metropolitan Museum of Art in New York and at the Royal Academy of Arts and Tate Gallery in London in 1926.
 The Grand Central Art Galleries also organized a posthumous exhibition in 1928 of previously unseen sketches and drawings from throughout his career.